About the author

 - Won a motion to dismiss claims under Section 12(a)(2) of the Securities Act against a regional bank that allegedly solicited the sale of interest in an investment fund operated by Ponzi schemers.
 Bridges v.
 Geringer, No. 5:13-cv-01290-EJD, 2015 WL 2438227 (N.D.
 Cal.
 May 21, 2015).
 We prevailed on the basis that the complaint did not allege that our client used the means of interstate commerce in the alleged communications with investors.
 Again, our opponent called our position unprecedented in the context of this statute-and we agreed that it was, and then persuaded the judge that it was correct.
 We also won on the basis that the complaint did not allege that our client had any financial interest in the sales and hence was not a solicitor under the statute.

 - Plaintiffs filed a new lawsuit in State court, which when consolidated with prior lawsuits resulted in successful motion to dismiss under Securities Litigation Uniform Standards Act of 1998.
 Bridges v.
 Santa Cruz County Bank, No. CV 181834 (Superior Ct.
 Santa Cruz Cty.
 Apr.
-20, 2016).
+20, 2016), which was affirmed by the Sixth District Court of Appeal.

 - When plaintiffs in the consolidated cases filed new federal court lawsuit without subject matter jurisdiction, won motion to strike amended complaint on grounds that lack of jurisdiction at start meant no jurisdiction to amend.
 Strudley v.
 Santa Cruz County Bank, No. 15-cv-05106-EJD, slip op.
 (N.D.
 Cal.
 Sept.
 29, 2017).